Tonje Brenna: 2021

 Following demands for the absence limit in upper secondary schools to be relaxed, Brenna announced that this change would become effective on 5 November and last throughout the school term.
-The primary cause for the demand had been that students shouldn't be given absence remarks due to having COVID-19 and have the need to go into quarantine.
+The primary cause for the demand had been that students should not be given absence remarks due to having COVID-19 and have the need to go into quarantine.
 She said she understood the dilemma for students, and noted that they would have to get an approved leave of absence, to for example go to a doctor's appointment or similar.

 On 17 November, Brenna ordered the Norwegian Directorate for Education and Training to halt the case process of private schools.
 Brenna said that the government wanted to strengthen public schools and wanted to stop the previous government's privatisation of schools.
 The Conservative Party's Margret Hagerup called it "a dark day" for Norwegian students, and that the government had focused on "ideology and structure" instead of "quality and diversity".

 In early December, Brenna expressed that private schools earned to much from students taking private exams.
 She stressed that upper secondary schools should advise students better and to inform them of their choices when it comes to higher education.
 She did however add that private education isn't necessarily bad, and serves as "a safety valve" for those who don't have other options.